How Email Marketer Becomes a Trusted Sender

 Mailbox providers use the sending history of an email address or domain to classify it as a trusted sender.

-In email marketing, a trusted sender is an entity that adheres to good practices.
+In email marketing, a trusted sender is an entity adhering to good practices.
+Bad email marketing practices will lead to you being marked as an untrusted sender.

 - Only send emails to recipients who have opted in to receive them.

-- Avoid spammy tactics like misleading subject lines or excessive sending frequency.
+- Avoid behaving like a spam email sender; don’t use misleading email subject lines or send excessive emails.

-- Maintain a good reputation with email providers by following authentication protocols.
+- Maintain a good email sender reputation by following best practices.

 Mails sent by a safe sender are typically not marked as spam or blocked by spam filters.
 This is a desirable trait for email marketers who regularly dispatch emails.
 Being trusted means their emails won’t be caught by spam filters due to their content or volume.